 The writer of this article is neither naming nor alluding to the guilt of any particular organization, company or corporation.
 It is solely an opinion and discussion launched by writing.
 It is not an endorsement of any traits or expression of acceptance about the subject reflected upon herein.

-A writer, a blogger, a seeker, a finder; discovering nuances that are unique to those born between 1960 and 1965 ....
+A writer, a blogger, a seeker, a finder; discovering nuances that are unique to those born between 1960 and 1965 .... the tail end of Baby Boomers or the start of the X-Generation.
+A student of demographic, avid reader, curioso, vivid aesthetic eye, wannabe artist.
 I write about what appeals to Yuppies who are 50 plus and wanting to be the best of anything and everything!

 I provide insights and build camaraderie among YUPPIES of the 1980s, an impactful demographic born in the 60s, went into Junior High | Middle School in the mid 70s and graduated from High School 1979, followed by the roller coasters in the 1980s.

-Regardless of location, religion, gender &or identity, age, culture, beliefs, education or economic standing.
-Everyone is famous in their own world:: having the starring role.
+Regardless of location, religion, gender identity, age, culture, beliefs, education or economic standing: EVERYONE is famous in their own world:: having the starring role.

 View more posts